 - 1. Pay all outstanding bills. - 2.
 Discharge all lawful obligations and liabilities. - 3.
-Transfer all remaining assets to the association that is serving the membership.
+Transfer all remaining assets to the association that is serving the membership. - 4.
+Perform a final WinLABS transmittal of association data.

 USBC has the authority to enforce any/all distributions as stated above.